Deepknowledge-US/TAL-IA/README.md

 <img src="img/public_datasets.png" alt="Public datasets" width="70%">
 </p>

-CALSE-100 is composed of 100 gloss, with three video samples of each gloss extracted from the sources described above.
+CALSE-100 is composed of 100 glosses, with three video samples of each gloss extracted from the sources described above.

 In addition, this set has also been signed by a professional Spanish Sign Language interpreter, thus being able to add more examples for each word in the set.
 Thanks to this collaboration, 3 more items of each word have been incorporated, thus obtaining a total of 6 examples of each word.